 Creating a reliable BDR team requires specific skills and qualities that not everyone possesses.
 From prospecting new clients to nurturing long-term relationships, the role of a business development rep in sales is incredibly consequential.

-In this article, we’ll explore these roles in depth while also offering tips on building an effective BDR team.
-So buckle up as we begin to search through the world of business development reps.
+In this article, we’ll look more closely into these roles while sharing tips on developing an effective BDR team.
+So buckle up and enter the world of business development reps.

 What is a BDR?

-A Business Development Representative (BDR) is a sales professional whose primary role is to identify and generate potential business opportunities for a company.
+A Business Development Representative (BDR) is a professional responsible for identifying and qualifying potential customers for a company’s products or services.

 A BDR is a specialized role within the sales team of an organization.
 They are often the first point of contact for potential customers, helping them understand a company’s products and services.